U.S. Olympic Festival: History

-When the United States announced it would boycott the 1980 Summer Olympics held in the Soviet Union, the USOC considered holding an extra edition of the National Sports Festival to allow American athletes to still compete that summer.
-However, due to fears that trying to create an alternative Olympics would permanently damage the relations with the International Olympic Committee, and concerns that staging an event of Olympic scale with only a few months to prepare would be impractical, the idea was soon dropped.
+When the United States announced it would boycott the 1980 Summer Olympics to be held in the Soviet Union, the USOC considered holding an extra edition of the National Sports Festival to allow American athletes to still compete that summer.
+However, due to fears that trying to create an alternative Olympics would permanently damage relations with the International Olympic Committee, and concerns that staging an event of Olympic scale with only a few months to prepare would be impractical, the idea was soon dropped.
 Instead, two smaller-scale events were held that summer, the Liberty Bell Classic track-and-field meet in Philadelphia and the U.S. Gymnastics Federation International Invitational in Hartford, Connecticut.

 During the 1985 Festival, the USOC announced that future editions of the event would be renamed to the "U.S. Olympic Festival".
 The name change was intended to make the association between the Festival and the Olympic Games more obvious, and to encourage more interest in the event.

 Changes in national and international sporting and geopolitics made the Olympic Festival less significant over time.
 The end of the Cold War and the collapse of the Soviet Union in 1991 eliminated part of the event's original purpose.
 An overall growth in youth sporting competitions in the United States, such as those represented by the National Congress of State Games, created competition for the Olympic Festival.
 The quality of competition at the Festival became inconsistent, with some sports featuring the top American athletes and others having only young upstarts in need of development.
-The IOC's decision in 1986 to stagger the Winter Olympics in even-numbered years between the Summer Olympics meant that the U.S. Olympic Festival could only be held in odd-numbered years after 1994, reducing it from three events in each four-year period to two.
+The IOC's decision in 1986 to stagger the Winter Olympics in even-numbered years between the Summer Olympics meant that the U.S. Olympic Festival could be held only in odd-numbered years after 1994, reducing it from three events in each four-year period to two.